oracle-livelabs/goldengate/zeroetl-pipeline/introduction/introduction.md

 Oracle GoldenGate, the industry-leading data replication and integration software, is now available as a fully-managed, cloud native service on Oracle Cloud Infrastructure (OCI).
 This workshop guides you create and start a data replication using ZeroETL pipelines in OCI GoldenGate.

-Estimated workshop time: 1 hour
+Estimated Workshop Time: 1 hour

 ### About Oracle Cloud Infrastructure GoldenGate